Employment Rights Bill roadmap — what’s changing & when

 Some examples include:

-All these changes are due to come into effect in stages between the Bill receiving Royal Assent and 2027.
+All these changes are due to come into effect in stages between now and 2027.

 Where an employer proposes to make 20 or more redundancies at one establishment within 90 days or less, it must collectively consult with representatives of the affected employees about ways of avoiding redundancies, reducing the number of redundancies and mitigating their effect.
 It must also notify the Secretary of State.